psilicon/avro2s/README.md

  - Laying the groundwork for Scala 3 support (Scala 3 support is yet to implemented).

 #### Features:
+ - Supports Scala 3.
+   - Union types are supported without the need for shapeless.
+   - Currently, Enums are still generated as Java enums.
  - Supports Scala 2.13.
  - Compatibility with all Avro types.